motarski/kubernetes-on-prem/README.md

 The infrastructure, Loadbalancer and Networking of the cluster is now setup.
 Configuration used for HAProxy box can also be found in /haproxy directory separately.

 ## Cluster Logical structure and labels

+Two types of storage exist available to the Cluster

-- Kworker1 labels: disktype=SSD (To be used for database)
+- Storage type: db-data (to be used for database)
-- Kworker2 labels: disktype=shared (Slower storage for static objects like web hosting)
+- Storage type: www-data (to be used for the static files)

+Persistan volumes and claims for both storage types are included in `infra_setup.sh` script and they will be provisioned during infrastrucutre setup